ankaAR/bestiario5e/_creatures/madam-eva.md

 armor_class: "10"
 ---

-***Spellcasting.*** Madam Eva is a 16th-level spellcaster.
+***Lanzamiento de conjuros.*** Madam Eva is a 16th-level spellcaster.
 Her spellcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
 Madam Eva has the following cleric spells prepared:

-* Cantrips (at will): light, mending, sacred flame, thaumaturgy
+* Trucos (a voluntad): light, mending, sacred flame, thaumaturgy

 * 1st level (4 slots): bane, command, detect evil and good, protection from evil and good